diversen/bootstrap-easy-less-setup/README.md

 ## Setup, Run, and Watch

 Run a setup command, which creates a public directory, where your less files and compilled CSS will go.
+You will get the file `styles.less` as a strating point, which includes `bootstrap`

     npm run setup